feng946gg/SAPL/readme.md

           └── lidar_calibration/
           └── lidar_pose/
 ```
+Note: If you want to use the Waymo Open dataset, you need to run the [preprocess_waymo.py](https://github.com/feng946gg/SAPL/edit/master/preprocess_waymo.py)
 ## Source-models
 We use the same source model as [TTYD](https://github.com/valeoai/TTYD), which can be downloaded from the following link.
 Thank them for their excellent work!